norouzi/mih/README.txt

 By running create_lsh_codes.m (a matlab snippet) you can generate binary codes from the above datasets using random projections (LSH, "Similarity estimation techniques from rounding algorithms, M. Charikar, STOC.
 2002").
-By changing the first few lines of create_lsh_codes, you can control the parameteres of the matlab snippet.
+By changing the first few lines of create_lsh_codes, you can control the parameters of the matlab snippet.
 See create_lsh_codes.m for more details.